NikolaAndrejevic/Lion-Hero/README.md

 Game created by Nikola Andrejevic and Ilya Matveyev

-An arcade game for the PC where the player must use the arrow keys or "AWDS" to move the charecter around the screen to avoid the line obstacles and collect power-ups to survive as long as possible.
+An arcade game for the PC where the player must use the arrow keys or "AWDS" to move the character around the screen to avoid the line obstacles and collect power-ups to survive as long as possible.
 Score is based mostly on how long the player survives.
 The game also contains music and full visual and sounds effects.